List of Rochester Rhinos seasons

-Rochester New York FC (RNY), formerly known as Rochester Raging Rhinos and Rochester Rhinos, is an American professional soccer club based in Rochester, New York that has been on hiatus since the end of the 2017 season, but will return to play in 2022 in MLS Next Pro, one of three leagues that form the third division in the United States.
+Rochester Rhinos, also known as Rochester Raging Rhinos and Rochester New York FC, was an American professional soccer club based in Rochester, New York.
 Founded in 1996, the club has competed at both the second and third tiers of American soccer.
-The following is a list of each season completed by RNY, inclusive of all competitive competitions.
+Following a hiatus from 2018 to 2021, the club played one final season in 2022 before folding.
+The following is a list of each season completed, inclusive of all competitive competitions.